Dronning Louises Bro: The new bridges

 In the second half of the 19th century the bridge was unable to cope with the booming traffic that was a result of the redevelopment of the area outside Copenhagen's fortifications as well as the growing population in general.
-The crossing was notorious or being windy even on quiet days and the architect Emil Blichfeldt therefore proposed a bridge lined with shop with inspiration from the Medieval bridges of Florence and Venice.
+The crossing was notorious for being windy even on quiet days and the architect Emil Blichfeldt therefore proposed a bridge lined with shop with inspiration from the Medieval bridges of Florence and Venice.
 Blichfeld pointed out that the extension of Frederiksborggade had developed into a thriving shopping street with no vacant shops and that the solution would therefore make sense.
 His proposal was featured in the magazine Ude og Hjemme in 1883 where it was described as "both practical and artistically well-designed.
 The proposal was discussed on a meeting in the City Council on 18 April 1884 where it was supported by 13 votes against 12 but the magistrate instead chose a simpler and more traditional proposal by Vilhelm Dahlerup.
-Construction began in 1885 and the bridge opened on 7 September 1887.
+Construction began in 1885 and the bridge opened on Queen Louise's 70th birthday 7 September 1887.
 The bridge became known as the Peblinge Bridge (Peblingebroen).